Movement to highlight missing Native women expands to males

 “I want to spend my time making a positive difference, not a checklist,” Hovland said.
 “We want to see our missing relatives come home, safe and alive.
 And if not, we want justice.”

-Crotty, who wore a scarf with yellow flowers in honor of a young Navajo girl who was sexually assaulted and killed on the reservation, vowed to help Bitsue spread the word about her son and provide financial resources to help find him.
+Kanazbah Crotty, who wore a scarf with yellow flowers in honor of a young Navajo girl who was sexually assaulted and killed on the reservation, vowed to help Bitsue spread the word about her son and provide financial resources to help find him.

 Sandoval turned 34 in September.
 When he was younger, he helped take care of livestock, did handyman work and was “just a wonderful kid,” Bitsue said.